MalayAgr/MesoNet-DeepFakeDetection/readme.md

 ### 2.3.
 The Data

 A dataset collected by the authors of the paper is used to train the models provided in this repo, called the **DeepFake dataset**.
-You can download it from [here](https://my.pcloud.com/publink/show?code=XZLGvd7ZI9LjgIy7iOLzXBG5RNJzGFQzhTRy).
+You can download it [here](https://my.pcloud.com/publink/show?code=XZLGvd7ZI9LjgIy7iOLzXBG5RNJzGFQzhTRy).

+> **Note**: For some reason, the downloaded dataset's training samples are in a folder called `train:test`.
+You might face issues when unzipping this.
+Rename the folder to `train`.

 It contains a training set and a test set.
 The overall directory structure is as follows: